 Civil Suits for Spying Spouses

-Under North Carolina law, you can bring a civil action against your spouse (or former spouse) for invasion of privacy by intrusion.
+Under North Carolina law, you can bring a civil action against your spying husband or spying wife for invasion of privacy by intrusion.

 This tort is defined as follows:

 One who intentionally intrudes, physically or otherwise, upon the solitude or seclusion of another or his private affairs or concerns, is subject to liability to the other for invasion of his privacy, if the intrusion would be highly offensive to a reasonable person.

 Physically invading a person’s home or other private place, eavesdropping by wiretapping or microphones, peering through windows, persistent telephoning, unauthorized prying into a bank account, and opening personal mail of another.

 In 2012, a former Sheriff’s Deputy was sued in Brunswick County, North Carolina by his ex-wife after he used spyware to monitor her emails and Internet activity.
 A jury awarded her $25,400 in compensatory and punitive damages.

 What do I do now?

 If you still have questions about spousal spying, you can read all of our information at our Spousal Spying Help Center.
 If you have questions that won’t be solved by reading an article, you can visit our Forum and Ask an Attorney for free.